-The New York Cancer Foundation is a 5OI(c)(3) nonprofit organization which offers financial assistance to patients in the Greater Metro Area who are actively undergoing cancer treatment.
+The New York Cancer Foundation is a 5OI(c)(3) nonprofit organization which offers financial assistance to patients in the Greater Metro Area (within the counties of New York City, as well as Nassau & Suffolk) who are actively undergoing cancer treatment.
 The Foundation strives to relieve qualified patients of financial stress.
 The following are examples of day-to-day living expenses with which we may assist:

 Rent or Mortgage payments